 Medically reviewed by Dr. C.H.
 Weaver M.D.
 Medical Editor 6/2020

 Following clinical evaluation of rectal cancer, the cancer is referred to as Stage IV rectal cancer if the final evaluation shows that the cancer has spread to distant locations in the body, which may include the liver, lungs, bones, or other sites.

-Certain patients with Stage IV rectal cancer can be cured of their cancer and others derive meaningful palliative benefit from treatment.
-Patients with Stage IV rectal cancer can be broadly divided into two groups: those with cancer that may be possible to remove with surgery and those with more widespread cancer.
+Certain patients with stage IV rectal cancer can be cured of their cancer and others derive meaningful palliative benefit from treatment.
+Patients with stage IV rectal cancer can be broadly divided into two groups: those with cancer that may be possible to remove with surgery and those with more extensive widespread cancer.